Undergraduate Course

 Course structure

-Our Programme Specification gives more detail about the structure available to our current first-year students, including details of all optional modules.
+Our Programme Specification gives more detail about the structure available to our current first-year students.

 Our research-led teaching is continually evolving to address the latest challenges and breakthroughs in the field.
 The course content is therefore reviewed on an annual basis to ensure our courses remain up-to-date so modules listed are subject to change.